 Yes, many banks offer junior roles for candidates with 1–3 years of experience or internships.

 Yes, many institutions sponsor visas for highly skilled cybersecurity professionals.
-Cybersecurity Analyst Jobs USA Financial Institutions.
+Cybersecurity Analyst Jobs in USA Financial Institutions.